Funding from the Comic Relief Community Fund in Wales to support community led organisations.

-This fund remains open for business.
-It supports communities in the Upper Rhondda Valleys and Upper Cynon Valley in RCT.
-At the moment, this fund is active:
+This fund supports communities in the Upper Rhondda Valleys and Upper Cynon Valley in RCT.
+See the extent of the Pen-Y-Cymoedd area of benefit.

 Mobile: 07458 300 123